gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 -	Verify that the `12345` folders got deleted from the `/digitalarchive/files` folders

 !!! warning ""
-    Do not attempt to add any more items until the installation is completed including setting up AvantElasticsearch and AvantVocabulary.
+    Do not attempt to add any more items until the installation is completed.

 !!! note ""
     If using Filezilla, you may need to disconnect and reconnect to verify that the files got deleted